I may earn a commission on purchases made through links on this page.

 There are, however, a few limitations:

-- Legal paper size is supported, but you can’t print on legal double-sided.
+- Printing to legal paper size is supported, but you can’t print on legal double-sided.

 - Photo printing is good, but not excellent.
 If you need quality photo prints on occasion you’re probably better off using the CVS app or Walgreens app on your iPhone or iPad.
 If you need regular photo printing you should probably look at a specialized photo printer.

 - It’s a little clunky.
-Not huge, but it’s not the most compact printers out there.
+Not huge, but it’s not the most compact printer out there.
 Make sure you have enough desk space for it.

-- There is no paper bypass, so if you need to print an envelope or a sheet of labels you’ll need to remove the paper tray, insert the other paper, and then re-insert the tray.
+- There is no paper bypass, so if you need to print an envelope or a sheet of labels you’ll need to remove the paper tray, insert the other paper, re-insert the tray, and then switch the paper back when you are done.

 Why is this the best printer for Mac users?